iG-Studios/YuconFramework/index.md

 Scripts | Plugins
 ------- | -------
-Run on their own | Do not run on theur own
+Run on their own | Do not run on their own
 Have many built-in functions | Have functionaly moreso determined by the developer Work more like regular scripts/local scripts | Work more like module scripts